mazoqui/vue-gapi/README.md

 ```

 ### Firebase authentication settings
-If you what your users to signin in your Google Firebase application you must include the Firebase settings by adding the firebase object to the :
+If you want your users to signin in your Google Firebase application you must include the Firebase settings by adding the firebase object to the :

 ``` json
 {